daniel-hall/SourceArchitecture/README.md

 In Source Architecture, the basic unit of logic is a Source.
 A Source is the single source of truth for a piece of information and controls all modifications and transactions (saving, fetching, etc.) related to that information.
 As we saw above, our Models can have multiple states, with different Actions available in each state which are capable of transitioning the Model to a new state (like from `.notAuthenticated` to `.authenticated`)

-Source Architecture simplifies this greatly and saves a lot of boilerplace code involved in setting up such state machines.
-In order to implement a Source that manages the `AuthenticationModel` state we described above, it's as simple as:
+Source Architecture greatly simplifies this and prevents much boilerplate code from setting up such state machines.
+To implement a Source that manages the `AuthenticationModel` state we described above, it's as simple as:

 ```swift
 final class AuthManager: SourceOf<AuthenticationModel> {